 I think it is also respectful to power down your phone while in the building.
 Why not take advantage of disconnecting?
 Most employers support their employees doing their civil service, so even the excuse of checking work email should be thrown out for the day.
 In lieu of spending the day on your electronic devices, I would suggest bringing a book with you.
 When waiting in a courtroom, pulling out a book is much more respectful than a phone or tablet and it is much easier to stash away than it is to check the volume, power off, and tuck in your purse or pocket.

-I would suggest that along with checking the commute, prior to jury duty, pick a place nearby to get lunch.
+I would suggest that along with checking the commute, pick a place nearby to get lunch ahead of time.
 Lunch times may be an hour to an hour and a half long.
 Do not waste time walking around looking for a lunch place.
 When I was serving in DC and in Philadelphia, I chose places that offered a full menu at the bar.
 This expedited my lunch and allowed me to stop at a Starbucks on the way back to the jury duty.
 On that note, do not drink a ton of liquids.
 The restrooms were foul at the courthouse.
 I decided to hold it until lunch, and just used the restroom at the restaurant.

 My last bit of advice would be to wear your juror’s badge during lunch and other breaks.
 A lovely young gentleman standing in front of me at Starbucks insisted in paying for my